rsbohn/conch/README.md

 ## What is it really?

-First, a chat client for Anthropic Claude (other providers pending).
+First, a chat client for Anthropic Claude (OpenAI support included).

 With '!' shell callouts.